 Hirmez said the Blast fans were the losers in the long run because the Blast is "a one-man show.
 What Kenny says goes.
 I'm a winner but they wouldn't listen to me."

 Forrester said of the Hirmez release: "It was an organizational decision that was made after careful thought and review.
-We brought him to Baltimore with good intentions and I'm sure he came here with the same feelings, but it didn't work out like both of us obviously wished it would."
+We brought him to Baltimore with good intentions, and I'm sure he came here with the same feelings, but it didn't work out like both of us obviously wished it would."

 The rift between Cooper and Hirmez began last week when Cooper said that Hirmez and the Blast were on "different agendas" and that the former San Diego Sockers midfielder was "playing his way into shape."